Michel Breitman

 Michel Breitman (10 August 1926 – 16 May 2009) was a French writer and translator.
 He won the 1986 edition of the Prix des Deux Magots with his novel Le Témoin de poussière.

 A translator of Dino Buzzati, Breitman also published numerous novels, short stories and radio plays.

-He wrote his first novel, Vétrino ou le bonhomme de verre directly in Italian, and when he returned to France wrote all his other works in his native tongue.
+He wrote his first novel, Vétrino ou le bonhomme de verre directly in Italian, and upon returning to France, he wrote all his other works in his native tongue.

+In 1964, he published the novella Sébastien.

-The film Fortunat, with Bourvil and Michèle Morgan was an adaptation of his eponymous novel published in 1955.
+The film Fortunat, featuring Bourvil and Michèle Morgan, was an adaptation of his eponymous novel published in 1955.